-August Johnson, the second owner of the saloon, was born in Halden, Norway January 10, 1870.
+August Johnson, the second owner of the saloon, was born in Halden, Norway on January 10, 1870.
 In 1889 he immigrated to America, going first to Drayton, North Dakota.
 He started in the saloon business in Minnesota, working first at the Carver Depot railroad saloon in 1899.
+In 1902 Johnson received a Carver liquor license, with his bond guaranteed by Carver saloon keepers John Leonard and Frank Plackner.
 In Mar.
 1905 August Johnson, working a place called the Minneapolis Sample Room, was busy constructing a bowling alley at an undisclosed Carver location.
 In 1907 he purchased both the Leonard Saloon and the adjacent Basler House Hotel from the Leonards, running the saloon continuously until 1944, except during the Prohibition era (1920-1933) when sale of liquor was prohibited in the United States.
 For part of the time during Prohibition part of the building was used as a meat market by the Gehl family.
 In September 1944 August Johnson retired and sold it to Wilmar "Boots" Engel of Shakopee.
 August Johnson was a lifetime member of the Carver Fire Department and held several Carver offices during some 45 years as a Carver saloonkeeper.
 He was married to Louisa Christina Knutson, who was born in Norway on March 1, 1866.
 She immigrated to North America in 1877, landing in Quebec.
 She lived in Drayton, North Dakota from 1889 until 1892 where she met and married August Johnson.
 They moved to Minneapolis in 1892 and in 1899 moved to Carver.